registry of births, marriages and deaths

 • Self-addressed prepaid envelope for return of documents.

-3) Registration of Births in the Former Canal Zone
+3) Requirements for the Registration of a Birth Occurred in the Former Canal Zone:

 • Original Birth Certificate with Seal from the Office of Vital Records of the State Department in Washington.